-Democrats, Republicans Play Blame Game as Pandemic Aid Negotiations Stall
+Trump Says Postal Service Funding Sticking Point in Pandemic Aid Negotiations

 Pelosi said more than 3.75 million Americans have been infected with Covid-19 since Democrats passed a bill to supplement income, fortify states’ testing capabilities and prevent evictions.

-Pelosi, a California Democrat, noted it had been 90 days since the $3 trillion relief bill passed the Democrat-controlled house — with $500 billion earmarked for states and another $375 billion for localities to support testing and contact tracing efforts.
+The California Democrat, noted it had been 90 days since the $3 trillion relief bill passed the Democrat-controlled house — with $500 billion earmarked for states and another $375 billion for localities to support testing and contact tracing efforts.
 Included in that legislation was an extension of the $600 a week enhanced unemployment benefits, along with $10 billion to the food stamp program and other supportive provisions.

 Republican leadership in the Senate balked at the so-called Heroes Act, instead introducing a limited $1 trillion bill last month — which included language directing the rebuild of the FBI’s Washington, D.C., headquarters.
 The bill would fund another round of $1,200 economic impact payments to Americans, but would cleave their federal unemployment benefits back to $200 a month.